 To fit a historical period or meet the demands of the story, designers change the look of the streets or add sets.

-Just a few of our many starring roles…
+Just a few of the many starring roles of the Roupell Street Conservation Area…

-Music video with FKA Twigs, New Tricks, Silent Witness, Undercover, Suffragette, A United Kingdom, Hard Sun, Prime Suspect 1973, Mr Selfridge, Unforgotten, Giri/Haji, Law and Order UK, Desperate Romantics, Murder on the Home Front, Sword of Honour, SS-GB, Absolutely Anything, The Sky is Pink and The Bill.
+FKA Twigs – Don’t Judge Me music video, New Tricks, Silent Witness, Undercover, Suffragette, A United Kingdom, Hard Sun, Prime Suspect 1973, Mr Selfridge, Unforgotten, Giri/Haji, Law and Order UK, Desperate Romantics, Murder on the Home Front, Sword of Honour, SS-GB, Whitechapel, Absolutely Anything, The Sky is Pink and The Bill.

 For four decades, the London Television Centre was nearby and our streets frequently featured in ITV programmes like, for several series, the title sequence of Ant & Dec’s Saturday Night Takeaway.
 They also often appear as backdrops in news reports, commercials, fashion spreads and short films.